csinva/csinva.github.io/_notes/ai/psychology.md

 layout: notes
 title: psychology
 category: ai
+subtitle: Some notes on papers / books surrounding psychology, especially evolutionary psychology and the psychology of explanation.
+These are notes on the authors' points and not an endorsement of their views.
 ---

-Some notes on papers / books surrounding psychology, especially evolutionary psychology and the psychology of explanation.
-These are notes on the authors' points and not an endorsement of their views.

 {:toc}